 Meet the team

-Anton has worked in the Screen Media Industry for 24 years and his experience includes Feature Films, Commercials, and TV shows.
-He is the CEO of the Regional Film Office Film Bay of Plenty and has been a Producer, Director or Assistant Director on 35+ drama productions including “The Lion, the Witch and the Wardrobe” “Crouching Hidden Dragon 2”, and Yogi Bear.
+Anton has worked in the screen media industry for 24 years and his experience includes feature films, commercials and TV shows.
+Anton has been a producer, director and assistant director on 35+ drama productions including “The Lion, the Witch and the Wardrobe”, “Crouching Tiger, Hidden Dragon 2”, and “Yogi Bear”.

-Piripi Curtis (Te Arawa) is currently the Managing Director and co-owner of Hikoi NZ based in Rotorua and has been producing television for over 15 years with his flagship show "Hunting Aotearoa" and recently with the TV series “Vegas”.
-Alongside his board role for Steambox Collective Charitable Trust he also sits on the boards for Nga Aho Whakaari - the national representative body for Māori working in screen production.
+Piripi Curtis (Te Arawa) is currently the managing director and co-owner of Hikoi NZ based in Rotorua and has been producing television for more than 15 years with his flagship show "Hunting Aotearoa" and recently with the TV series “Vegas”.
+Alongside his board role for Steambox Collective Charitable Trust, he also sits on the boards for Ngā Aho Whakaari, the national representative body for Māori working in screen production.

 Lara Northcroft (Te Arawa) is a producer, and owner of Velvet Stone Media.
 She has produced a variety of content including television series, commercials, short films and International projects.
 She is passionate about Māori culture and always looks to build capacity and develop local talent.
-With over 20 years’ experience in the industry, Lara is committed to the development of Rotorua and the wider region.
+With more than 20 years’ experience in the industry, Lara is committed to the development of Rotorua and the wider region.